kora-projects/kora-docs/mkdocs/blog/en/kora-compile-time-and-development-speed.md

 ---

-## The Same Argument Matters Even More for AI Coding Agents
+## The Same Argument Matters Even More for AI Coding Agents { #the-same-argument-matters }

 Although the development-speed question applies directly to humans, AI coding agents make the loop especially visible.